 Tweet at me: @FrederickDing.

-I sometimes use PGP, and sometimes use S/MIME (but no one else does, so it’s useless).
+I use S/MIME and/or PGP.
 You can verify my digital signatures and send me encrypted communications using one of the following keys: